 We are a well known international manufacturer and marketer of highly engineered precision plain, roller and ball bearings.
 Bearings, which are integral to the manufacture and operation of most machines and mechanical systems, reduce wear to moving parts, facilitate proper power transmission and reduce damage and energy loss caused by friction.
 While we manufacture products in all major bearing categories, we focus primarily on highly technical or regulated bearing products for specialized markets that require sophisticated design, testing and manufacturing capabilities.
 We believe our unique expertise has enabled us to garner leading positions in many of the product markets in which we primarily compete.
-We estimate that over one-fourth of our net sales are derived from products for which we are the sole supplier and the only manufacturer able to provide the required bearing solution.
-We believe that being the sole supplier for these products provides us with a competitive advantage due to the lengthy and rigorous certification processes and/or approvals required by a majority of these customers or government agencies, which typically take anywhere from six months to six years to complete, and due to our long track record with most of these customers of delivering high quality and uniquely designed and engineered products in a timely manner.
-We estimate that approximately two-thirds of our net sales during fiscal 2005 and during the nine month period ended December 31, 2005 were generated by products for which we hold the number one or two market position.
+We estimate that over one-fourth of our net sales are derived from products that are sole-sourced and where we are the only manufacturer able to provide the required bearing solution.
+We estimate that approximately two-thirds of our net sales during fiscal 2005 were generated by products for which we hold the number one or two market position.
 We have been providing bearing solutions to our customers since 1919.
 Over the past ten years, under the leadership of our current management team, we have significantly broadened our end markets, products, customer base and geographic reach.
 We currently operate 16 manufacturing facilities in three countries.